Important dates and advice to help small businesses get ready for end of financial year

 2. Make sure you reconcile and clean up your records

-3. Check the data you received from your payroll company and Inland Revenue
+3. Examine the information from your payroll company and Inland Revenue

 4. Manage superannuation